Cable operator launches app for streaming 100-plus live channels inside the home to Internet devices

 Rutledge said Charter’s broadband-only growth has been greater than he thought it would be, partly because of the operator’s weak video offering.
 But, he added, “I see our 1.3 million broadband-only customers as a selling opportunity for us” to take video as well.

 Overall, Charter posted revenue of $2.1 billion, up 5.4% on a pro-forma basis (incorporating results from Bresnan Communications acquired from Cablevision).
-Pro-forma earnings before income tax, depreciation and amortization were $732 million, up 5.3% (versus 1% in the year-ago period).
+Pro-forma earnings before interest, tax, depreciation and amortization were $732 million, up 5.3% (versus 1% in the year-ago period).

 Charter narrowed its net loss for the quarter, to $70 million (68 cents per share) versus $103 million ($1.03 per share) a year earlier on a pro-forma basis.